Xiao-A-lbert/Installing-Docker-and-Peppermint-in-Linux-Mint-22/README.md

 # Installing Docker and Peppermint in Linux Mint 22

 <h2>Description</h2>
-In this IT Help Desk task, I installed Docker on my Linux Mint 22 Destktop and successfully logged into the Peppermint ticketing dashboard.
+In this IT Help Desk task, I installed Docker on my Linux Mint 22 Desktop and successfully logged into the Peppermint ticketing dashboard.
 <br />